Femi-tech/SmartContracts/README.md

 # SmartContracts
-## Building basic smart contracts with Solidity
+## Creating smart contracts with Solidity
 ### Level One: The AssociateProfitSplitter Contract
 At the top of your contract, you will need to define the following public variables: